 Estate planning is important for anyone who cares about how their passing will impact their spouse, children, or beneficiaries.
 As such, it is not catered to the rich or those in a certain age group.
-Anyone with property and assets can and should fill out a will or trust, designating what will happen to their assets after they pass.
+Anyone with property and assets can and should fill out a will or establish a trust so that they can designate what will happen to their assets after they pass.

 Whether you are married, divorced, healthy, ill, or facing a major milestone in your life, the Law Offices of C. Melody Davalos can help you create a plan for your assets or estate based on your current financial situation and long-term goals.
 Contact us today to set up a free consultation.